JetBrains/teamcity-documentation/topics/getting-started-with-teamcity-cloud.md

 * If you authenticate via GitHub, GitLab, or Bitbucket, the respective [connection](integrating-teamcity-with-vcs-hosting-services.md#Configuring+Connections) will be preconfigured automatically.
 * The __Administration | Invitations__ page allows automatically inviting users to the server. __By default, you can add new users only via invitations__.
 An invited user will be able to register a new user account or authenticate via GitHub, GitLab, or Bitbucket.

-All the listed features will be introduced in our On-premises version in the nearest future.
+All the listed features will be introduced in our On-Premises version in the nearest future.